Big Sky Biggie

 First, this race would not be possible without the cooperation and generosity of several land owners and managers in the Big Sky area.
 Our courses travel in and out of private and public lands.
 Putting the routes together, while being mindful of hazards, roads, horse traffic, easements and just good ole’ fashioned manners was not easy.
 There were numerous conversations, edits, phone calls, meetings, more edits, and then more favors being asked.

-Average Finish Time: between 7 and 8 hours (Fastest is 5.5 hours / Slowest is 9.5 hours)
+Average Finish Time: between 5 and 7 hours (Fastest is 4.5 hours / Slowest is 8.5 hours)

 We have an improved start waive and neutral roll-out schedule.
-You’ll ride a new piece of singletrack that connects the Poop Chute doubletrack to the Big Sky Resort Mountain Village.
-You’ll descend a brand-spanking-new Mountain to Meadow trail.
+You’ll ride a newer piece of singletrack that connects the Poop Chute doubletrack to the Big Sky Resort Mountain Village.
 And you’ll sample some of the private trails in the Spanish Peaks Community.
-On top of all that, you’ll be riding the Yellow Mule loop in the opposite direction – Up First Yellow Mule and Down Second Yellow Mule.
+We swap the direction of the Yellowmules Loop each year and for 2024 you’ll be riding the Mules in the counter-clockwise direction: Up Second Yellowmule and Down First Yellowmule – giddyup!

 Note: There is a 1pm Time Cut-Off at Aid Station #3.
 Read more »